 maui ocean horses

-Mendes Ranch—a family-owned and operated working ranch that was established in 1886—is located on the edge of Wailuku, where sweeping ocean vistas compete with untouched expanses of the rainforest.
-Their Aloha Morning Ride—ideal for cruise passengers—takes riders from the corral down to the epic coastline; their Afternoon Aloha Ride skirts the edge of a hypnotizing valley while the ocean beckons in the foreground.
+Circle M Ranch—a family-owned and operated working ranch that was established in 1886—is located on the edge of Wailuku, where sweeping ocean vistas compete with untouched expanses of the rainforest.
+Their Morning Ride—ideal for cruise passengers—takes riders from the corral down to the epic coastline; their Afternoon Ride skirts the edge of a hypnotizing valley while the ocean beckons in the foreground.

 line